On This Page:

 Students seeking readmission after falling into Unsatisfactory Standing for the 2nd time (or more) must successfully complete a minimum of 18 credits (six courses) at another university and receive a minimum grade of ‘B’ on all courses (according to that university’s grading system).
 Courses taken should demonstrate your ability to be successful in your field, and, therefore, should be applicable to your program of study.
 Applicants seeking readmission after a second instance of Unsatisfactory Standing will be assessed on a case-by-case basis and a follow up meeting may be required prior to a decision being rendered.

 Students who fell into Unsatisfactory Standing due to failure in a Field Experience are eligible for readmission one full academic year after leaving the program.
-Students will be required to make an in-person appeal for readmission to the Education Undergraduate Student Affairs Committee (SAC) by emailing mitchell.miller [at] mcgill.ca, in addition to completing a request through Minerva.
+Students will be required to make an in-person appeal for readmission to the Education Undergraduate Student Affairs Committee (SAC) by emailing isa.education [at] mcgill.ca, in addition to completing a request through Minerva.

 Applicants must compose a one-page personal statement, addressed to the Student Affairs Committee, which speak to the following questions:

 What have you been doing since you left McGill?

 What concrete steps have you taken to address the issues that lead to your unsatisfactory Field Experience outcome?

 Why are you now better prepared to be successful in a teacher training program?

 Applicants must also provide at least one letter of reference, supporting the claims that they make in their personal statement (e.g. from a teacher, Administrator, etc.).
 Any supporting documentation should be provided to the Internships & Student Affairs Officevanessa.smith2 [at] mcgill.ca ( )no later than June 15th.